muralishankar12/alexaAsMusa/README.md

 # alexaAsMusa
 creating own alexa my own voice command responder

+to run pyaudio the python base interpreter should be in the version of python 3.6

 **Installation**
 **For windows users**
 (run those in command prompt/cmt/terminal) For the robot to listen to our voice/speech pip install speechRecognition